Low-code Automation - The Future tech

 The idea of low-code/no-code automation is quickly gaining acceptance in almost every sector.
 By 2024, Gartner predicts that 75 percent of major companies will be employing at least four low-code development tools rather than just one.
 It is understandable, especially when you consider the numerous commercial benefits of this form of automation.

-Low-code and no-code automation platforms, to put it simply, are software applications that need little to no coding experience.
-Low-code/no-code automation, unlike traditional back-end computer programming, uses a more visual approach by providing pre-designed process templates and a user-friendly drag-and-drop interface for modifying processes.
+Low-code automation, unlike traditional back-end computer programming, uses a more visual approach by providing pre-designed templates and a user-friendly drag-and-drop interface to build apps.

 So, who better to develop software than them – the end user?
 None of this would have been conceivable even a few years ago, but sophisticated low-code tools are now allowing most computer-savvy professionals to join hands with citizen developers to build applications collaboratively.

 There are a plethora of reasons why you should consider a low-code automation platform for your business:

 - Quick Time-to-Market: One of the fundamental advantages of low-code/no-code automation is its simplicity.
 The objective should be to have advanced automation up and operating as rapidly as feasible, with a minimal learning curve.
 If a platform appears too complicated or perplexing right away, it’s generally not worth every penny.